rmolinari/rpeg/README.md

 ## Using RPeg

 Patterns in RPeg are much as they are in LPeg.
-From the LPeg docs:

-> On the one hand, the result is usually much more verbose than the typical encoding of patterns using the so called regular
-> expressions (which typically are not regular expressions in the formal sense).
-On the other hand, first-class patterns allow much
-> better documentation (as it is easy to comment the code, to break complex definitions in smaller parts, etc.) and are extensible,
-> as we can define new functions to create and compose patterns.

 Here is a table of basic patterns, mostly repeated from the LPeg documentation.